 - Postdoctoral, 2000, The Scripps Research Institute, La Jolla, CA

-- Associate Professor with Tenure, Department of Chemistry and Biochemistry, University of Maryland, 2011-present.
+- Professor, Department of Chemistry and Biochemistry, University of Maryland, 2020 –

-- Associate Professor, Department of Chemistry and Biochemistry, University of Maryland, 2008-present
+- Associate Professor, Department of Chemistry and Biochemistry, University of Maryland, 2011-2020

 - Assistant Staff, Lerner Research Institute, Cleveland Clinic Foundation, 2000-2008